 Macquarie Island Wildlife

 It is a sub-Antarctic island on almost the exactly the same latitude of South Georgia.
 And like South Georgia, there is abundant wildlife.
 The beaches and lower cliffs teem with penguins, elephant seals and numerous other animals – particularly bird life.

-The first person to set ashore Macquarie Island what sealing captain Frederick Hasselborough who named the island after New South Wales Governor Lachlan Macquarie in 1810.
-Hasselborough and other sealers then proceed to plunder the island of fur seals and elephant seals and in tragic example of environmental exploitation the islands estimated 200,000 fur seals were made extinct within 10 years and elephant seal number reduced by 70%.
+The first person to set ashore on Macquarie Island was sealing captain Frederick Hasselborough who named the island after New South Wales Governor Lachlan Macquarie in 1810.
+Hasselborough and other sealers then proceed to plunder the island of fur seals and elephant seals and in tragic example of environmental exploitation, the islands estimated 200,000 fur seals were made extinct within 10 years and elephant seal numbers reduced by 70%.

-By 1830 the wildlife had been exploited so badly that sealing as no longer sustainable as a commercial activity and the sealers left the island.
-Elephant seal number rebounded but around the turn of the 10th century New Zealand sealer Joseph Hatch started exploiting the wildlife again – and this time not only the seals but also the endemic Royal Penguins.
+By 1830 the wildlife had been exploited so badly that sealing was no longer sustainable as a commercial activity and the sealers left the island.
+Elephant seal numbers rebounded but around the turn of the 20th century New Zealand sealer Joseph Hatch started exploiting the wildlife again – and this time not only the seals but also the endemic royal penguins.
 His enterprise was so efficient that he could render down up to 2000 penguins in a single day.

 Fortunately for the poor animals on Macquarie Island, help arrived in the form of Douglas Mawson, and probably more importantly Frank Hurley, in 1911.
 Mawson and Hurley were stopping in Macquarie Island as part of the Australasian Antarctic Expedition.